 I have a comprehensive article on my blog that provides detailed instructions on how to cook the perfect fried rice, just like those you get from Chinese restaurants.
 I recommend referring to that article.
 However, here is a brief recap for your quick reference:

-2. Rinse the rice thoroughly with water to remove the excess starch can reduce sticky problems during stir-frying.
+- Rinse the rice thoroughly with water to remove the excess starch, which can reduce sticky problems during stir-frying.

-7. Use a cast iron wok or large skillet for optimal results.
-(Although I understand it may not always be possible.)
+- For optimal results, use a cast iron wok or large skillet.
+(I understand this may not always be possible.)

-9. Select the right oil for frying.
+- Select the right oil for frying.
 While you can use various oils for stir-frying, peanut oil will give you the most authentic Chinese flavor.
-Olive oil can be used but has a lower smoking point, so it may not be the best choice to cook at high heat.
+Olive oil can be used but has a lower smoking point, so it may not be the best choice for cooking at high heat.

 5. Other popular Chinese food on this blog